Scale and conformal invariance in rotating interacting few-fermion systems: Introduction

 In this work, we confirm that this is indeed the case and rotating 2D Fermi gases at weak interactions are scale and conformally invariant.
 We use exact diagonalization and many-body degenerate perturbation theory to reveal signatures of scale invariance in the energy spectrum and the statistics of the many-body wave function.
 A key signature that we establish is that scale and conformal invariance constrain the spectrum of the harmonically trapped rotating gas~\cite{pitaevskii97,castin04,werner06,castin12,zwerger21}, which separates in a set of so-called primary states and their excitations.
-This is known as the operator-state correspondence, where the energy of primary states is linked to the scaling dimension of conformal operators~\cite{nishida07}.
 The primary states include the ground state and are specific to the particular system.
 In particular, they depend on the rotation frequency, such that their energy will change compared to the nonrotating gas~\cite{bekassy22}.
-From each primary state, we find an infinite set of derived states that are composed of three different excitations: (i) breathing modes, (ii) cyclotron center-of-mass excitations, and (iii) guiding center center-of-mass excitation.
+From each primary state, we find an infinite set of derived states that are composed of three different excitations: (i) breathing modes, (ii) cyclotron center-of-mass excitations, and (iii) guiding-center center-of-mass excitations.
 The breathing modes are constrained by the conformal symmetry to an excitation energy $2\omega$ of exactly twice the trap frequency, independent of interactions, while the center-of-mass excitations follow from Galilean invariance and have excitation energies $\omega+\Omega$ and $\omega-\Omega$, respectively.
 The latter two excitations correspond to a cyclotron motion of the center of mass and a drift of the center-of-mass guiding center, respectively.
 This change in the center-of-mass excitations is a further difference compared to nonrotating systems~\cite{bekassy22}.
-Microscopically, the conformal tower structure follows because the Hamiltonian of a rotating trap is part of a symmetry algebra (specifically, the trap potential is at the same time the generator of special conformal transformations~\cite{mehen00,son06}).
+Microscopically, the conformal tower structure follows because the Hamiltonian of a rotating trapped gas is part of a symmetry algebra (specifically, the trap potential is at the same time the generator of special conformal transformations~\cite{mehen00,son06,nishida07}).
 From the symmetry algebra, excitation operators can be created, which we denote by $R^\dagger$, $Q_+^\dagger$, and $Q_-^\dagger$ throughout the paper.